People strategy

 Introduction from our Chief Executive

-• supports individuals and teams to feel empowered
+• supports individuals, teams to feel empowered and be responsible

-• ensures that everyone owns, understands and embodies the council's vision and values
+• ensures that everyone owns, understands, and embodies the council's new values and behaviours (2024)

-This people strategy will create a more progressive and forward-thinking council that supports our ambition of being an employer of choice.
+This strategy shows how we will build on good foundations to create a more progressive and forward-thinking council that supports our ambition of being a ‘good employer’.

 Debbie Barnes OBE